Skip to main content

 Via Zoom

-The cost of the training is free, but the fee for the exam to become certified depends on the number of attendees.
+The cost of the training is free, but there is a fee for the certification exam, if you want to take it.
+The fee for the exam depends on the number of attendees.
 Participants will have access to the North Dakota Brain Injury Network's study portal.

 CBIS trainers include Sarah Ring, Rebecca Quinn, Nan Kennelly, Nickie Livedalen, and Carly Endres.